documize/html-diff/README.md

 Calculate difference between two HTML snippets.

-A work-in-progress, very simple tests pass.
+An active work-in-progress, very simple tests pass, but an incomplete solution.

+Only deals with body HTML, so no headers or multiple body statements.

 Vendors https://github.com/mb0/diff in the diff directory.